 Also referred to as the ‘blood orange’ due to the unusual pink to red color of their meat, the cara cara is an especially rich source of anthocyanins which reduce the risk of cancer and may even slow the aging process.

-Cara caras are also low in acid, which lends their taste to being particularly sweet and especially tasteful in juices and cocktails.
+Cara caras are also low in acid, which lends their taste to being particularly sweet and especially tasty in juices and cocktails.